 The Compensation Committee meets regularly in executive session.
-In carrying out its responsibilities, the Compensation Committee receives and evaluates the compensation recommendations made by the Company's Chief Executive Officer.
+In carrying out its responsibilities, the Compensation Committee receives and evaluates the compensation recommendations made by the Company's Chief Executive Officer and other executive officers.
 None of the Company's executive officers participates in the discussions regarding his own compensation.
+The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
 Based on the evaluation of management's suggestions, the Compensation Committee then makes formal recommendations regarding executive compensation decisions to the full Board of Directors.
 In making these recommendations, the Compensation Committee does not delegate any of its functions to others.
-However, the Compensation Committee has authority, under its charter, to form and delegate authority to subcommittees as appropriate.
+However, the Compensation Committee has authority under its charter, to form and delegate authority to subcommittees as appropriate.
 From time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
-The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
 The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company, as well as authority to obtain, at the expense of the Company, advice and assistance from internal and external legal, accounting or other advisors and consultants and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
 In particular, the Compensation Committee has the sole authority to select, retain and terminate compensation consultants to assist in its evaluation of executive and director compensation, including the sole authority to approve the consultant's reasonable fees and other retention terms.
 Under the charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel, only after taking into consideration six factors, prescribed by the SEC and NASDAQ, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.

-During 2013, after taking into consideration the six factors prescribed by the SEC and NASDAQ described above, the Compensation Committee engaged Radford as its compensation consultant.
-Radford also served as a compensation consultant to the Compensation Committee in 2012 and 2011.
+During 2014, after taking into consideration the six factors prescribed by the SEC and NASDAQ as referred to above, the Compensation Committee engaged Radford as its compensation consultant.
+Radford also served as a compensation consultant to the Compensation Committee in 2013, 2012 and 2011.
 The Compensation Committee requested that Radford review the Compensation Committee's recommendations regarding executive compensation and the Company's overall equity practices relative to the market.
-As part of its engagement, Radford was requested by the

-Compensation Committee to develop a comparative group of companies and to perform analyses of competitive performance and compensation levels for that group.
+As part of its engagement, Radford was requested by the Compensation Committee to develop a comparative group of "current peer" companies and to perform analyses of competitive performance and compensation levels for that group.
+The Compensation Committee also asked Radford to develop a group of "commercial stage" companies, reflective of the next stage of anticipated corporate development.
 Radford conducted calls with members of the Compensation Committee and developed recommendations that were presented to the Compensation Committee for its consideration.
-The Compensation Committee also sought the input of the Chief Executive Officer concerning the performance, experience and level of responsibility of other executive officers and the Compensation Committee provided that perspective to Radford to aid in placement of such executives in the appropriate percentiles within ranges developed by Radford based on the comparative group of companies selected by Radford.
+The Compensation Committee also sought the input of the Chief Executive Officer concerning the performance, experience and level of responsibility of other executive officers and the Compensation Committee provided that perspective to Radford to aid in placement of such executives in the appropriate percentiles within ranges developed by Radford based on the comparative group of "current peer group" companies selected by Radford.
 Following an active dialogue with Radford and resulting modifications, the Compensation Committee approved the modified recommendations of Radford.
 These modified recommendations are discussed in the Compensation Discussion and Analysis section of this proxy statement.